The Survivorman, pictured here in his natural environment.Survivorman

 - Although this can get absurd at times.
 On the episode on Baffin Island, where he was required to carry a rifle due to safety reasons (polar bears are not, in fact, cuddly creatures who play ball with penguins and drink Coke), he was using the rifle and ammunition for starting fires, prying things...you know, everything except what it was made for, which is rather useful when you need food.

 - He once started a fire by polishing the bottom of a coke can with chocolate.
 Although it worked, there were probably other tools in the same pile that would have sufficed for the same purpose, and he'd have been better off eating the chocolate.
-(Incidentally, the Mythbusters tried this method and couldn't make it work, not being survival experts... either that or there's a bit of fudging going on with Survivorman.)
+(Incidentally, the Mythbusters tried this method.
+They had to improvise a tinder-holder, they couldn't get the fire started just by holding the leaf near the can, but it did work.)

 - Parodied in the Cook Islands episode where, after having used his ubiquitous harmonica to make a fish spear, he claimed that he'd built an alternate instrument out of a pair of coconuts before producing a ukelele.